section4-ed/mmba-ai-programmers/week_4/observability/README.md

    ```

 ## Testing
-1. Navigate to the `start` directory
+1. Navigate to the project’s `start` directory
-2. Update the Pinecone index name to match your own.
+2. Update the Pinecone index name to match your own (the one you made in week 3's `shareholder_letters` assignment)
 3. Find the TODO and add a traceable decorator to trace your LLM and RAG calls in LangSmith.
 4. Run the script to verify your implementation:
    ```bash